xaviergonz/mobx-keystone/README.md

 Central in `mobx-keystone` is the concept of a _living tree_.
 The tree consists of mutable, but strictly protected objects (models, arrays and plain objects).
 From this living tree, immutable, structurally shared snapshots are automatically generated.

-Another core design goal of `mobx-keystone` is to offer a great Typescript syntax out of the box, be it for models (and other kinds of data such as plain objects and arrays) or for its generated snapshots.
+Another core design goal of `mobx-keystone` is to offer a great TypeScript syntax out of the box, be it for models (and other kinds of data such as plain objects and arrays) or for its generated snapshots.

 To see some code and get a glimpse of how it works check the [Todo List Example](https://mobx-keystone.js.org/examples/todoList).